 - Adaptational Nice Guy: In the book, Rynn is openly aloof, condescending, and superior to adults, which makes them dislike and mistrust her, while in the film she simply wants to be left alone but is constantly beset by busybodies.
 In the book, Rynn also murders Cora in cold blood, while in the film, it's an accident.
 Likewise, the book makes it plain that Rynn's father is a wealthy, smug intellectual who believes himself and his daughter to be "above" the townsfolk, while in the film, their plight is a bit more sympathetic: Rynn's father is a terminally ill man trying to make sure his daughter will be safe from her abusive mother after he dies, and the aloofness is to keep anyone from suspecting that Rynn's living alone.

-- Adults Are Useless: Officer Miglioriti is well-meaning, but he is rather clueless and for obvious reasons, Rynn is reticent to turn to a policeman for help.
-The other adults are either threats, like the Hallets or Rynn's mother, or dead, like her father.
+- Adults Are Useless: Officer Miglioriti is well-meaning, but rather clueless, and for obvious reasons Rynn is reticent to turn to a policeman for help.
+The other adults are either threats, like the Hallets and Rynn's mother, or dead, like her father.

 - Asshole Victim:

 - Discussed by Mario when he confronts Frank Hallet.
 He openly declares that the police would thank him for killing a pedophile like Frank.
 Frank gets his just deserts after trying to blackmail Rynn into a tryst.

 - Cora Hallet is a difficult person to feel sorry for given her undeserved and unnecessary haughtiness, to say nothing of her lack of sympathy for her pervert son's victims.